ipeirotis/urlannotator/docs/components.rst

 **SampleFactor** will be used after URLGathering stage and in Classifier External API.

-**QUESTION - do we need screenshot for classification?**
+**QUESTION - do we need screenshot for classification?
+This might be waste of quota**

 This object given the URL will create **Sample**.
 It will delegate two tasks using celery:

 - getting text content of the website
 - making screen-shot of the website, uploading it somewhere (S3?), returning its url

+They should be done in parallel.
-we can do this tasks using external API or just implement.
+We can do this tasks using external API or just implement.

+If at any point api will fail we would like to retry it with exponential back-off.

+QUESTION: If at some point website will be broken we should notice this somehow and skip using it?

 Classifier